Walter Alison Phillips: Career

 At first, Phillips concentrated his efforts on writing.
 His first book, published in 1896, was a translation of selected poems of Walther von der Vogelweide, followed the next year by The War of Greek Independence, 1821 to 1833.
 In 1901 appeared his Modern Europe, 1815–1899.

 From 1903 to 1911, Phillips was Chief Assistant Editor of the projected 11th edition of the Encyclopædia Britannica, serving under Hugh Chisholm, who was editor-in-chief.
 In 1912, he went to South America as a Special Correspondent of The Times newspaper, and then in 1913 was on the staff of The Times.
-In 1914 he was appointed Lecky Professor of Modern History in Trinity College, Dublin, the first holder of the new chair, in which he remained until his retirement in 1939.
+In 1914 he was appointed Lecky Professor of Modern History in Trinity College Dublin, the first holder of the new chair, in which he remained until his retirement in 1939.
 From 1939 until his death he was an honorary Fellow of his old Oxford college, Merton.

-Phillips was strongly opposed to Irish Home Rule and once declared that "Ireland is not a nation, but two peoples separated by a deeper gulf than that dividing Ireland from Great Britain".
+Phillips was strongly opposed to Irish Home Rule and is said to have declared that "Ireland is not a nation, but two peoples separated by a deeper gulf than that dividing Ireland from Great Britain", though this quote has also been attributed to future British Prime Minister Bonar Law.
 His 1923 book The Revolution in Ireland 1906–1923 was criticized for being too partisan of the Unionist point of view.

 By 1922, Phillips was a member of the Royal Irish Academy (MRIA).
 Outside his own specialism in European history, he contributed articles to the Encyclopædia Britannica on musical and literary subjects, including the Nibelungenlied.